esthermu1020/Linkedin_Job_Scraper/README.md

 #### For Mac Users:
 1. **Download the pre-compiled binary**
    - Download using the Google Drive https://drive.google.com/file/d/1S7s_tjodfZ7ARH9OvkBxlAFbhsmfJGuf/view?usp=drive_link
    - Locate to the directory where you have the file.
-Then run the `LinkedIn_Job_Scraper` executable directly
+Then run the `LinkedIn_Job_Scraper` executable directly.
+If you downloaded the file to your Downloads directory, then
    ```bash
    cd Downloads/
    ./LinkedIn_Job_Scraper
    ```
+   - You may encounter error "Apple cannot verify the app", please follow the 2. **Mac-specific Troubleshooting** to grant it access.
-   - If you get a permission error, make the file executable:
+   - You may also encounter a permission error, to make the file executable, run the following code
    ```bash
    chmod +x LinkedIn_Job_Scraper
    ./LinkedIn_Job_Scraper